Before and After Your Wisdom Tooth Removal

 Questions to ask

-Your dentist will likely give you adequate information before your procedure, but if you have questions, be sure to ask before the surgery.
-Common questions you may want to ask include the following:
+Your dentist will likely give you adequate information before your procedure.
+However, if you have questions, ask before the surgery.
+You'll want answers to these common questions:

 Prepare for the day of surgery

-If your extraction will involve surgery and general anesthetic, you'll need to have someone drive you home after the procedure.
+If your dentist uses general anesthesia during your surgery, someone will have to drive you home.
 Make these arrangements beforehand.
-Ask your oral surgeon about whether you need to avoid eating or drinking prior to surgery.
-General anesthetic can make you vomit, so your dentist may recommend that you fast starting at midnight the night before your surgery.
-If you are on prescription medications, find out which ones you can take these before you go under the knife.
+Ask your oral surgeon if you need to avoid eating or drinking before the surgery.
+General anesthesia can make you vomit, so your dentist may recommend that you fast starting at midnight the night before the procedure.
+If you are on prescription medications, find out which ones you can take before your surgery begins.

 Resting at home